Magin History, Family Crest & Coats of Arms

 The surname Magin was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from ancient times.
 One of the first records of the name was Aed Ó Finn, an Irish musician who died 1269.
 His obituary listed him as a master of music and minstrelsy.

-Important Dates for the Magin family
+Early History of the Magin family

 This web page shows only a small excerpt of our Magin research.
 Another 144 words (10 lines of text) covering the years 1020 and 1369 are included under the topic Early Magin History in all our PDF Extended History products and printed products wherever possible.